openshift-s2i/s2i-wordpress/README.md

 Add the image streams and the template to your Openshift cluster.

 ## wp-cli
-THe images includes wp-cli for enabling cli access to the wordpress installation.
+The images includes wp-cli for enabling cli access to the wordpress installation.
 Just run `wp` in the working directory of the image.

 ## Building the s2i container